Updated Monday 18 May 2020 to include the expansion of DfPS digital classes.

-In partnership with Dance Base, a Dance for Parkinson's Scotland community Facebook group has been established, with digital classes running at 11.30am Monday to Friday.
+In partnership with Dance Base, a Dance for Parkinson's Scotland community Facebook group has been established, with digital classes running at 11.30am Monday, Wednesday, and Friday.
 Click below to read more and join the page.

 To make the most of our SB Health digital classes, you will need: